A motivic version of the theorem of Fontaine and Wintenberger

 {\it Step 4}: We prove that we can assume $\xi$ to be integral over $R_0$.
 Indeed, let $P_\xi$ be its minimal polynomial over $\Frac(R_0)$.
 We can suppose there is a common denominator $d$ such that $P_\xi$ has coefficients in $R_0[1/d][x]$.
 By \cite[Proposition 6.2.1/4(ii)]{BGR} we can also assume that $|d|=1$.
-In particular, by \cite[Proposition 7.2.6/3]{BGR}, the rational subset associated to $R_0\langle1/d\rangle$ is not empty.
+In particular, by \cite[Proposition 7.2.6/3]{BGR}, the rational subspace associated to $R_0\langle1/d\rangle$ is not empty.
 By Step 3, we can then restrict to it and assume $\xi$ integral over $R_0$ and $R_0[\xi]\cong R_0[x]/P_\xi(x)$.

-{\it Step 5}: We can suppose that $P_\xi(x)$ is the minimal polynomial of $\xi$ with respect to all non-empty rational subdomains of $X_h$ for all $h$.
-If it is not the case, from the previous steps we can rescale indices and restrict to a rational subdomain with respect to which the degree of $P_\xi(x)$ is lower.
+{\it Step 5}: We can suppose that $P_\xi(x)$ is the minimal polynomial of $\xi$ with respect to all non-empty rational subspaces of $X_h$ for all $h$.
+If it is not the case, from the previous steps we can rescale indices and restrict to a rational subspace with respect to which the degree of $P_\xi(x)$ is lower.
 Since the degree is bounded from below, we conclude the claim.

-{\it Step 6}: We prove that we can assume that the sup-norm on $R_h$ is multiplicative for all $h$.
-By \cite[Proposition 6.2.3/5]{BGR} this is equivalent to state that $\widetilde{R}_h\colonequals R_h^\circ/R_h^{\circ\circ}$ is a domain.
-The maps $R_h\ra R_{h+1}$ induce inclusions $\tilde{R}_h\ra\tilde{R}_{h+1}$ by \cite[Lemma 3.8.1/6]{BGR} and these rings are included in $\widetilde{R}\colonequals R^\circ/R^{\circ\circ}$ which is isomorphic to $\widetilde{R}^\flat$ by \cite[Proposition 5.17]{scholze}.
-Up to considering a rational subdomain, we can assume that $R^\flat$ is the perfection of a smooth affinoid rigid variety $R^\flat_0$ and $\widetilde{R}^\flat$ is a domain if and only if $\widetilde{R}_0^\flat$ is.
-As this last ring is reduced, there is a Zariski open in which it is a domain, and hence by \cite[Proposition 7.2.6/3]{BGR} there is a non-empty rational subset of $\Spa (R^\flat,R^{\flat+})$ and therefore of $\Spa (R,R^+)$ with the required property (the tilting equivalence preserves rational subdomains as proved in \cite[Proposition 6.17]{scholze}).
-We conclude the claim since rational subdomains of $X$ descend to $X_h$ for $h$ big enough by Proposition \ref{liftmap}.
-We can assume this happens at $h=0$.